odaywanghao/Cnn/README.md

 						   ]
 	}

-Initialize the network using the dictionary of layers.
+Finally, initialize the network with the specified architecture.

 	Cnn({
 			"fully-connected": [ PerceptronLayer( 10, 150, "softmax"),